A panic wave on Wall Street after the Nasdaq index fell

 Commenting on the panic wave, “It is true that the market is witnessing developments that do not follow any logic, except for the Nasdaq market,” said Peter Cardillo, analyst at Spartan Capital, commenting on the panic wave.

-“We are still far from the ‘bear market’, but if we start to see an economic slowdown with higher interest rates, then we will continue to sell, which could actually make us move from just a correction,” said Grigory Volokhin, portfolio manager at Mischart Financial Services. to the “bear market”.
+“We are still far from the ‘bear market’, but if we start to see an economic slowdown with higher interest rates, then we will continue to sell, which might actually make us move from just a correction,” said Grigory Volokhin, portfolio manager at Mischart Financial Services. to the “bear market”.

 It is expected that the US economy will continue to grow at a strong pace in 2022, recovering from the consequences of the health crisis, but expectations have been lowered in this regard.